You might be wondering if your contraception can affect your AMH result.

 Do hormonal contraceptives always affect AMH levels, and by how much?

 No, hormonal contraceptives don’t always affect AMH levels.
-For some, there's no impact at all, and for others, AMH may be slightly lowered without changing the result range (e.g. an "in-range" is still and "in-range").
+For some, there's no impact at all, and for others, AMH may be slightly lowered without changing the result range (e.g. an "in-range" is still an "in-range").
 However, in certain people, hormonal contraceptives can lower AMH enough to shift the result to a different range (e.g. from "in-range" to "low").
 It's important to remember, this doesn’t mean you’ve lost any eggs - it's just the AMH level in your blood that's been temporarily lowered by your hormonal contraceptive.

 When could my AMH be temporarily lowered by my hormonal contraceptive?